kxiser/coolLabs.io/about/README.md

 # About us <img class="inline-flex w-10 h-10" src="/images/facts/about.svg">

-Our mission to empower people to use products and services that are:
+Our mission to empower people to use products that are:

 - __Independent of large companies or any 3rd parties__.
 - __Privacy focused__.